momocow/semantic-release-gitmoji/README.md

 `issueResolution` defines how issues are resolved to.
 The default and the only supported source currently is `github.com`, or you can provide your own `issueResolution.template` to override the default resolution to GitHub.

-There are four variables that can be used in `issueResolution.template`:
+There are five variables that can be used in `issueResolution.template`:
 - `baseUrl`
 - `owner`
 - `repo`
 - `ref`, which is the numeric ID of issue
+- `issue`, which is the full issue

 ```ts
 interface ReleaseNotesOptions {